marielle-lopez/google-books/README.md

 ## To-Do

+- Add loading message when search term is submitted
 - Pagination of search results
 - Modify `alt` for book cover images that are not provided
 - Add styling to text for descriptions not provided